Serrin/Celestra-beta/README.md

 `isUInt8(<value>);` | This function determines whether the provided value is an integer between 0 and 255.
 The return value is boolean.
 `isUInt16(<value>);` | This function determines whether the provided value is an integer between 0 and 65535.
 The return value is boolean.
 `isUInt32(<value>);` | This function determines whether the provided value is an integer between 0 and 4294967295.
 The return value is boolean.
+`isFloat16(<value>);` | This function determines whether the provided value is a number between -65504 and 65504.
+The return value is boolean.
 `minmax(<value>,<min>,<max>);` | This is an alias of the `clamp(<value>,<min>,<max>);`.
 `product(<value1>[,valueN]);` | This function returns the product value from the parameter values.
 `randomFloat([max]);` | Get a random float number value within 0 and max value.
 Without parameter the maximum value is 100.